grafana/agent/docs/sources/static/api/_index.md

 URL-encoded names are stored in decoded form. e.g., `hello%2Fworld` will represent the config named `hello/world`.

-The request body passed to this endpoint must match the format of [metrics_instance_config][metrics] defined in the Configuration Reference.
+The request body passed to this endpoint must match the format of [metrics_instance_config](ref:metrics) defined in the Configuration Reference.
 The name field of the configuration is ignored and the name in the URL takes precedence.
 The request body must be formatted as YAML.